• Image: iQRenew

 “Our decision allows the supermarkets to continue working together to process the remaining REDcycle legacy stockpiles,” ACCC deputy chair Mick Keogh said.

-Progress on reprocessing the stockpile is reportedly progressing as new recycling plants, like iQ Renew’s purpose-built mechanical recycling facility for soft plastics, come on stream.
+Progress on reprocessing the stockpile is reportedly advancing as new recycling plants, such as iQ Renew’s purpose-built mechanical recycling facility for soft plastics, come on stream.
+Industry sources have told PKN that the stockpile is diminishing at a steady pace.

 “Whilst it is encouraging to see that some progress is now being made as processing capacity improves, the ACCC expects that the supermarkets will continue to prioritise stockpile remediation efforts to prevent further delays.”